 Additionally, retailers should perform detailed customer verification steps and maintain an up-to-date refund policy so customers can easily view its terms before making a payment.
 Having accurate item descriptions on products can also help reduce chargebacks due to dissatisfaction with the purchased item.

-Establishing clear communication policies with customers before and after purchase can go a long way in preventing any confusion between them and the retailer which could lead to chargeback fees.
+Establishing clear communication policies with customers before and after purchase can go a long way in preventing any confusion between them and the retailer which could lead to chargebacks.

 Final Thoughts on Chargeback Fees